 The Rio Grande Scenic Railroad's leaves from Alamosa.
 From the town's depot, train riders can head to La Veta (May–Oct.) to see spectacular terrain and wildlife and enjoy a meal on board.
 Summer weekends whisk riders to the Fir Summit Amphitheater for the Mountain Rails Live Concert Series; summer Saturday nights offer multi-course dinner trains with sunset views; and specialty excursions, which as pumpkin patch, Christmas Town and Rails & Ales are held each year.
 Folks coming from the Front Range or New Mexico can choose to board in historic Fort Garland.
 You can walk from the railroad's Alamosa depot to sample downtown's many restaurants, many of which specialize in Mexican cuisine.

-Visitors should also check out the 18-hole golf course and other nearby attractions, such as the Colorado Gator Farm in Mosca or the Zapata Falls waterfall.
+Visitors should also check out the 18-hole Cattails Golf Course and other nearby attractions, such as the Colorado Gator Farm in Mosca or the Zapata Falls waterfall.
 The Alamosa/Monte Vista National Wildlife Refuge is a bird-watcher's paradise, especially in spring.